 Features of the technology

-Preparation of raw materials (from paraffin cheesesparaffin is removed, rindless cheeses are cleaned
+Preparation of raw materials (from paraffin cheeses

 and wash);